chingu-voyages/v11-solo-willjw3/README.md

 />
 ```

+3. Wrap chart components in a `div` for controlling size, placement, etc...
+Widths and heights aren't automatically adjusted based on screen size, so you'll have to use this `div` for resizing.

-Passed props in the above example:
+**Passed props in the above example:**
 - `horizontal` - array of values defining the horizontal displacement from the y-axis of each bar.
 - `vertical` - array of values defining the height of each bar with its base on the x-axis.
 In this example, `years` and `temps` would be arrays created from data brought into the app from an external api.
 It's up to you to get the data into these arrays.
 - `margin` - space between the edge of the canvas (chart background) and the content of the chart, including labels.